illinois-cs241/illinois-cs241.github.io/_docs/ideal_indirection.md

     MISC (13)   VPN1 (12)     VPN2 (12)    VPN3 (12)     Offset (15)
 ```

-Using PageTable_get_entry() (see `pagetable.h`) will allow you to traverse through the page table using the VPNx addresses.
+Using `PageTable_get_entry()` (see `pagetable.h`) will allow you to traverse through the page table using the `VPNx` addresses.
 Consider what should be done if the page table or frame we are trying to access has not yet been created.

-For the pid, when a new pid tries to access the tlb, what do you think should happen?
+For the pid, when a new pid tries to access the TLB, what do you think should happen?
 Think about the security risks!

 Be sure to read all of the functions within `mmu.h`, paying close attention to the comments to see the circumstances in which these functions should be called.

-NOTE: You must use the `PageTable_get_entry` and `PageTable_set_entry` functions rather than directly accessing the `PageTable` struct.
+Note: You must use the `PageTable_get_entry` and `PageTable_set_entry` functions rather than directly accessing the `PageTable` struct.
 The same goes for the MMU with modifying the `num_tlb_misses` and `num_page_faults`.
 These should be done using the provided functions.

 ## Running the simulator